Data Visualization examples

 When deciding on a data visualization tool, you should consider the following factors:

 • Easy to learn.
-Simpler data visualization tools are better suited for non-technical users, but they come with more constraints and limitations.
+Simpler data visualization tools are better suited for non-technical users but have more constraints and limitations.

 • Flexibility.
-If you want complete control over every little aspect of your visualizations, you should go for tools with wide flexibility.
+If you want complete control over every aspect of your visualizations, choose tools with wide flexibility.

 • Price.
-Price is an important factor to consider when choosing a data visualization tool.
-Depending on your needs and budget, some tools will function better than others.
+This is an important factor to consider when choosing a data visualization tool.
+Some tools function better than others, depending on your needs and budget.

 Creating data visualizations is about more than making data easier to understand.
-It’s about telling a story and making sure that everyone in your team or organization has a role to play.
+It’s about telling a story and ensuring everyone in your team or organization has a role.

 Happy data visualizing 📊